-The Tobacco Control Act requires the FDA to establish a rule requiring tobacco manufacturers to place warning labels that cover 50 percent of the surface of the front and rear of cigarette packages, as well as warning labels covering 20 percent of the area of cigarette advertisements.1 The Act requires that the warnings include color graphics, to be determined by the FDA, “depicting the negative health consequences of smoking.”2 The FDA released the final rule governing the new graphic warnings in June 2011 and scheduled the regulation to take effect in September 2012.
+The Tobacco Control Act requires the FDA to establish a rule requiring tobacco manufacturers to place warning labels that cover 50 percent of the surface of the front and rear of cigarette packages, as well as warning labels covering 20 percent of the area of cigarette advertisements.
+The Act also requires the FDA to issue regulations requiring color graphics “depicting the negative health consequences of smoking.”
+The FDA released the final rule governing the new graphic warnings in June 2011 and scheduled the regulation to take effect in September, 2012.

-The district court granted the tobacco companies’ request to bar the rule from taking effect pending resolution of the case.3 Additionally, on February 29, 2012, the district court held that the graphic warning rule violated the tobacco companies’ First Amendment rights.4 The FDA appealed this decision to the U.S. Court of Appeals for the D.C.
+The district court granted the tobacco companies’ request to bar the rule from taking effect pending resolution of the case.
+Additionally, on February 29, 2012, the district court held that the graphic warning rule violated the tobacco companies’ First Amendment rights.
+The FDA appealed this decision to the U.S. Court of Appeals for the D.C.
 Circuit.

 In determining that the graphic warning rule violated the First Amendment, the district court had applied a stringent standard, called “strict scrutiny,” for analyzing the constitutionality of the rule.
 Under “strict scrutiny,” the government can only take action if it has a “compelling interest,” and the regulation or law at issue must be "narrowly tailored” to further that interest.
-On appeal, the FDA challenged the district court’s use of this standard.
-The Court of Appeals agreed with the FDA that the district court was incorrect in analyzing the graphic warning rule under the strict scrutiny standard, and instead the majority applied the more permissive Central Hudson standard.6 Under this standard, a law or regulation restricting speech does not violate the First Amendment if the government can show that the law or regulation directly advances a substantial government interest, and the law is no more restrictive than is necessary to achieve the government’s goal.
+On appeal, the FDA argued that the district court had erred in using this standard.
+The Court of Appeals agreed with the FDA that the district court was incorrect in analyzing the graphic warning rule under the strict scrutiny standard, and instead the majority applied the more permissive Central Hudson standard.
+Under this standard, a law or regulation restricting speech does not violate the First Amendment if the government can show that the law or regulation directly advances a substantial government interest, and the law is no more restrictive than is necessary to achieve the government’s goal.

 On October 9, 2012, the FDA filed a petition for a rehearing en banc (a rehearing before all of the judges of the U.S. Court of Appeals for the D.C.
 Circuit, instead of a three-judge panel), which was denied on December 5, 2012.

 On March 15, 2013, Attorney General Eric Holder sent a letter to Speaker of the House John Boehner, advising that the U.S. government would not seek Supreme Court review of the Court of Appeals’ decision, effectively ending this litigation.
-The FDA instead plans to develop and propose a new graphic warning rule.16 The FDA did not issue a proposed rule, however, until it was sued by public health groups and required to do so via court order.
+The FDA instead announced its plans to develop and propose a new graphic warning rule.16 The FDA did not issue a proposed rule, however, until it was sued by public health groups and required to do so via court order.
 See the description of the American Academy of Pediatrics v.
 U.S. Food & Drug Administration case for more information about the litigation.
 The new version of the graphic warning rule was issued on March 18, 2020, and is now subject to two new industry-led legal challenges.